iLCSoft/ilcsoftDoc/README.md

 ```

-You can also use many other functions with multi files, and he need to declare them as the methods of class MyProcessor and include "MyProcessor.h".
+You can also use many other functions with one file or multi files.
+You would better to declare them as the methods of class MyProcessor and include "MyProcessor.h",
+or those methods may conflict with other existed processor.
-But one thing should be notised that the processor name need to be different from other default ones, so you'd better change MyProcessor with some other special name.
+Another thing should be notised that the processor name need to be different from other default ones,
+so you'd better change MyProcessor with some other special name.